GaianHelmers/O3DEIntensivesResources/Setup VSCode/README.md

 Add "z_create_ninja_buildcommands.bat" to your Project Folder.

 Right click the "z_create_ninja_buildcommands.bat" and select "Edit".
-- Replace `< Third Party Folder Path>` with the path to your O3DE 3rd Party Gems folder. (ex.
+- Replace `< Path to 3rd Party Gems >` with the path to your O3DE 3rd Party Gems folder. (ex.
 C:/Users/you/.o3de/3rdParty).
 - Note: The build path will be the shortened "n_cc" build path.

 > Happy Coding!